“Casting all your care upon Him, for He cares for you.”

 Anxiety incapacitates us and makes us less able to face our problems.
 The issue here is not having the foresight to plan for the future but a foresight of fear that disables us from dealing with the present.
 God places problems in our lives not to break us but to make us.

 Anxiety arises from unbelief and unwillingness to accept God’s sovereignty upon one’s life.
-Anxiety is also a violation of humility (5:6).
+Anxiety is also a violation of not humbling oneself (1 Pe 5:6).
 People who have confidence in God do not have anxiety.
-If God is sovereign and if God cares for us, no affliction can be of any ultimate consequence (Romans 8:31).
+If God is sovereign and cares for us, no affliction can be of any ultimate consequence (Romans 8:31).

 “So when he would not be persuaded, we ceased, saying, ‘The will of the Lord be done'” (Acts 21:14).